 Central to the concept of mindfulness is knowing that you are not your thoughts or emotions – you experience them.
-You are the witness to all these passing experiences.
-Mindfulness helps us step back so that we are less pushed around by our thoughts and feelings, and in that pause we have greater ability to choose how we respond.
+You're the witness to all these passing experiences.
+Mindfulness helps us step back so that we are less pushed around by our thoughts and feelings, and in that pause, we have greater ability to choose how we respond.
 There are many mindfulness techniques that can help soothe anxiety, but it’s not a one-size-fits-all approach.
 Different things resonate for different people, so enjoy experimenting with these tools and see what works for you.

 1. Build a daily routine

 Routines give a sense of rhythm to our day, which is deeply comforting.
 It also helps to boost your circadian rhythms, promoting the chance of better quality sleep, which we all know is central to feeling good.
 Try to keep regularity to the time you wake up, too.
 Kick off your morning with a healthy breakfast, so you can think with clarity, and get dressed in an outfit that helps you feel prepared for the day.
 Set some loose boundaries to your working day, with a time that you clock on, taking breaks to refresh, and a time when you down tools in the evening.
 Set aside time for relaxation, so you're ready to hit the ground running tomorrow.

 Outer order helps to create inner harmony, so make your bed, straighten up your living space, open the curtains to maximise natural light and make your work area as clear as possible to help you concentrate.
 Notice how a quick tidy blows the cobwebs from your mind.
 If you can, get outside and enjoy the soothing effects of being in nature, but even watching the moving cloudscape from your desk can help you feel grounded.